Seeing & Looking

 Apps and Photoshop for Photo Haiku

 There are many apps to apply effects to pictures.
-The download for Photo Artista Haiku effect is one I have tried.
-The app lets you easily change the appearance of a photo.
+I've tried Photo Artista Haiku effect.
+Downloaded, the app lets you easily change the appearance of a photo.
 If will not make you a haiku poet, but the effects are fun.

-PHOTOSHOP: Making Photo Haiku in Adobe Photoshop: 6 Steps
+PHOTOSHOP: Making Your Photo Haiku with 7 Steps in Adobe Photoshop

 STEP 1: START.
 Open your photograph using File > Open.